kaikai23/ToyChessGame/README.md

 #### To rerun all our the experiments,
 run `PlayGame.py`.
 This will run all the experiments and overwrite files in `results/` folder, and also visualize them in the end.
 You can also visualize them anytime by running `Visualize.py`.
 The only thing matters is the files in `results/`.

+Note that if you want to also run the new state representation, please checkout the branch `New_State_Representation` and do above again.
+We keep this experiment in a different branch to avoid ruining other experiments, since the environment becomes different.

 ## Try your own experiment in only three lines of code!
 In `PlayGame.py`, under `if __name__ == '__main__':`, you could add your experiment by adding only three lines of code!